brendanartley/Regressio/README.md

 <img src="./imgs/logo.svg" width="300">
 </h1><br>

-Regressio is a python module for univariate regression and interpolation models.
+Regressio is a python module for univariate regression, interpolation, and smoothing.

 The available models are:
 - Linear Regression